 (1) I, my, you, and your--An applicant or permit holder, unless otherwise stated or the context clearly indicates otherwise.

-(2) We, us, our, and Licensing--The Licensing Division of the Texas Department of Family and Protective Services (DFPS).
+(2) We, us, our, and Licensing--The Child Care Regulation department of the Texas Health and Human Services Commission (HHSC).

 TITLE 26 HEALTH AND HUMAN SERVICES